chaotic-society/theoretica/README.md

 > A numerical and automatic math library for scientific research and graphical applications

-Theoretica is a header-only mathematical library which provides algorithms for **systems simulation**, **statistical analysis** of lab data and **numerical approximation**, using a **functional** oriented paradigm to mimic **mathematical notation** and formulas.
+Theoretica is a header-only mathematical library which provides algorithms for **systems simulation**, **statistical analysis** of experimental data and **numerical approximation**, using a **functional** oriented paradigm to mimic **mathematical notation** and formulas.
 The aim of the library is to provide _simple_ access to powerful algorithms while keeping an _elegant_ and _transparent_ interface, enabling the user to focus on the problem at hand.

 ### A short example
 Given a Hamiltonian function H(q, p) and a function f(q,  p) defined on its phase space, you can compute its _exact_ time derivative at a position eta = (q, p) like this: